bt3gl/building_blog/content/intro_vr.md

 Hi Everyone!

 I am sharing a compilation of some of VR & AR resources that I have been learning and reading from.
-Enjoy and please let me know if you have something nice that I have not included here.
+Enjoy, and please let me know if you have something nice that I have not included here.